 Other Commercial Litigation and Disputes

-In the bankruptcy context, Frank recently represented a Chapter 7 trustee in the investigation of alleged breaches of fiduciary duties and fraudulent transfers.
-He also recently represented the majority owner of a company in bankruptcy in a contested matter in which the owner was alleged to have made fraudulent misrepresentations and to have received fraudulent transfers.
+In the bankruptcy context, Frank represented a Chapter 7 trustee in the investigation of alleged breaches of fiduciary duties and fraudulent transfers.
+He also represented the majority owner of a company in bankruptcy in a contested matter in which the owner was alleged to have made fraudulent misrepresentations and to have received fraudulent transfers.